aws/aws-parallelcluster/cli/stepfunctions/README.md

 ## Arguments

-### `--config` or `-c`

-Specifies the CfnCluster configuration file to use.
-This will be utilized by the step function to deploy user defined clusters.
-For more information on how to configure CfnCluster visit the [CfnCluster Documentation](http://cfncluster.readthedocs.io/en/latest/getting_started.html#configuring-cfncluster).

 ### `--bucket` or `-b`

 Specifies the name of the S3 bucket to be used to store the source code that creates and terminates the CfnClusters. **Important**: if the bucket already exists, it must be in the same region as that given by the --region argument.
 If it does not exist, it will be made for you in the specified region.